 PhD (Geography), University of British Columbia (2009)

-I am a Research Associate with the Labrador Institute and an Adjunct member of the Department of Geography at Memorial University.
-My teaching and research interests span environmental history, resource geography, and science and technology studies.
+John worked as a Research Associate with the Labrador Institute and is an Adjunct member of the Department of Geography at Memorial University.
+His teaching and research interests span environmental history, resource geography, and science and technology studies.

 a) Books and monographs

 Resettling the Range: Animals, Ecologies and Human Communities in Early British Columbia.
 Vancouver: University of British Columbia Press, 2015.

 Unger, Richard, and John Thistle.
 Energy Consumption in Canada in the Nineteenth and Twentieth Centuries: A Statistical Outline.
 Naples, Italy: CNR Edizioni, 2013.
 Print.